 - 6.1.
 The possible outcomes of this initial consideration are: - 6.1.1.
-Significant Harm - \ If it is considered that a pupil has suffered or is at risk of significant harm, the designated person should make an immediate referral to social services. - 6.1.2.
-Criminal Offence - \ If the alleged concern might constitute a criminal offence, the designated person should make an immediate referral to social services.
+Significant Harm If it is considered that a pupil has suffered or is at risk of significant harm, the DSL (or deputy) should make an immediate referral to Children's Social Care. - 6.1.2.
+Criminal Offence

-6.1.3.
+If the alleged concern might constitute a criminal offence, the designated person should make an immediate referral to social services. - 6.1.3.
 Child in Need

-\ If a child is considered to be in need of help, a referral should be made to the appropriate person/organisation e.g. educational psychologist, social services or a CAF is completed in order to work with the family to engage outside professionals to work with the child.

-6.1.4.
-No further action

-- \ If, after discussion with the member of staff reporting the concern, the designated person decides that no further action is required, he/she should make a record of the reasons for this decision.
+If a child is considered to be in need of help, a referral should be made to the appropriate person/organisation e.g. educational psychologist, social services or a CAF is completed in order to work with the family to engage outside professionals to work with the child. - 6.1.4.
+No further action If, after discussion with the member of staff reporting the concern, the designated person decides that no further action is required, he/she should make a record of the reasons for this decision.
 A CAF may be considered if further concerns are raised of the same level. - 6.1.5.
-See Appendix 3(i) for a flow chart summary of dealing with child protection concerns and 3(ii) when that concern is specific to Female Genital Mutilation (FGM). - 6.1.6.
-See Appendix 4 for the Assessment Framework that will be used when assessing need taken from Working together to safeguard children 2015.
+See Appendix 3(i) for a flow chart summary of dealing with child protection concerns and 3(ii) when that concern is specific to Female Genital Mutilation (FGM) (SEE WEBSITE)